Phi Sigma Kappa: Post-war restoration

 The massive post-war influx of GIs to collegiate campuses brought with it a class of men of maturity, and literally, battle-tested experiences of fraternal bonding.
 For a time, a significant percentage of Phi Sigma Kappa's active members were married.
-The fraternal magazine was expanded to celebrate marriages and births as counterpoint to the solemn roster of Gold Stars - servicemen brothers who had been killed in action - or the lists of those still serving.
-The Signet carried popular interest stories about member wartime experiences, first hand accounts by seasoned correspondents, and even geopolitical essays.
+The fraternal magazine was expanded to celebrate marriages and births as a counterpoint to the solemn roster of Gold Stars - servicemen brothers who had been killed in action - or the lists of those still serving.
+The Signet carried popular interest stories about member wartime experiences, first-hand accounts by seasoned correspondents, and even geopolitical essays.

 Demand led to aggressive growth and an expansion of chapters once again; Now, where so many members had served overseas or traveled extensively, awareness and interest in the doings of chapters in distant states became more apparent.
 Sporting heroes were celebrated.
-Lists of national collegiate football, basketball and baseball "All Phi Sig" teams were published and scrutinized.
+Lists of national collegiate football, basketball, and baseball "All Phi Sig" teams were published and scrutinized.
 Local programs grew quickly into national events.
 One example is Phi Sigma Kappa's "Moonlight Girl", a chapter sweetheart contest that rivaled the "Sweetheart of Sigma Chi" as the premier sweetheart pageant of the fraternity world.
 For a dozen years, The Signet printed photos of many of the winners of local chapter contests for a popular write-in election for the national Moonlight Girl.
 The winner would travel, with her escort, to the national convention, there to entertain the delegates with songs and conversation.
-This popular appearance would be underwritten by the Fraternity and served to increase attendance.
-Moonlight Girl continues as a local tradition at a handful of chapters, including Minnesota.
+This popular appearance would be underwritten by the fraternity and served to increase attendance.
+Moonlight Girl continues as a local tradition in a handful of chapters, including Minnesota.
 The popular Moonlight Girl song was heard around pianos at chapters across the nation: